 Every effective medication has potential side effects.
-GLP-1 and related weight loss medications are FDA-approved and extensively studied, but knowing what to expect — and how your physician manages side effects — is essential before starting treatment.
+GLP-1 and related weight-loss medications are extensively studied, but knowing what to expect — and how a licensed provider manages side effects — is essential before starting treatment.

-This guide covers the most common side effects, what’s rare but serious, how GLP3 physicians manage them, and what the clinical evidence actually shows about long-term safety.
+This guide is educational.
+GLP3 Weight Loss is an educational resource and referral service, not a provider — it does not prescribe, manage, or monitor anyone.
+It covers the most common side effects, what’s rare but serious, how independent providers commonly manage them, and what the clinical evidence shows about long-term safety.

 Common Side Effects (and Why They Usually Improve)